“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “How does this happen?”
 Elren asked.
 “Why do I always let you do this?”

 “Ugh,” she grunted.
-“Now I remember.
-That’s the reason.”
+“Now I remember.”

 The terapede finally reached a standstill in front of the rusted signpost.
 Its sleek body was pocked with boils and scars.
 Rent flesh hung off in patches from the terapede’s metallic skeleton of greasy gears and pistons.
 The fleshy exterior was intermingled with a honeycomb of glass windows, etched, stained, and scratched until they were cloudy as wax.